Sree11/shoemart/README.md

 Create an index with the name shoemart and load the csv date through kibana that would work

-On of the two will work for sure but both apps in docker is not working, I tried fixing it but was out of time, you can run the build on golang app and run it, it should run on port 8000 localhost:8000/
+On of the two will work for sure but both apps in docker is not working, I tried fixing it but was out of time, you can run the build on golang app and run it, it should run on port 8000 localhost:8000/ if you want to run the elasticsearch docker please use the below command from the elasticfolder docker run -d --name elasticsearch -p 9200:9200 -p 9300:9300 \
+  -v $PWD/data:/usr/share/elasticsearch/data  -e "discovery.type=single-node" docker.elastic.co/elasticsearch/elasticsearch-:7.3.0
+  as it will mount the data folder into elasticsearch container

 Apologize that I ran into these docker issues, tried really hard to fix it but will try again to get it right.